Table of Contents

 Traditional Universal Life

 In a traditional universal life insurance policy, the growth of your cash value depends on market rates, the amount of premiums paid and the cost of monthly policy charges.
-During years when interest rates are high, your cash value may grow more than years when rates are lower.
+During years when interest rates are high, your cash value may grow more than during years when rates are lower.
 While there is some unpredictability on the rate that will be credited, the policy will pay a minimum rate each year that's set by the insurance company.
 These policies may or may not have a guaranteed death benefit that will prevent policy termination based on the payment of sufficient premiums.

 Indexed/Fixed Indexed Universal Life

-With indexed/fixed indexed universal life insurance, you have control over how the funds in your policy are allocated between different interest-accruing accounts.
+With indexed/fixed indexed universal life insurance, you have control over how the funds in your policy are allocated among different interest-accruing accounts.
 If you allocate premiums to an indexed account, rather than an indexed account where a fixed rate is set by the life insurance company, the cash value will be eligible to receive any earned "indexed interest credits."
 Since a market index can have more changes in performance and even be negative some years, this may be riskier than traditional universal life insurance.
 However, the life insurance company could set limits on your maximum potential loss and gain.
 These policies may have a guaranteed death benefit.